Chinmaya-Chidamber/ai-agent/README.md

 ### Future Improvements:

-->Add task planning and approval step before execution ->Implement retry mechanism based on user feedback ->Build a VSCode Extension for bonus points
+- Add task planning and approval step before execution
+- Implement retry mechanism based on user feedback
+- Build a VSCode Extension for bonus points
-->Enable multiple language support (JavaScript, C, etc.)
+- Enable multiple language support (JavaScript, C, etc.)
-->Improve security and sandboxing for executing code
+- Improve security and sandboxing for executing code

 ### License
 This project is built as part of the Workik AI Internship Assignment — April 2025.